Sometimes you spend money. And then keep on spending money. And then you get hungry.

 Tamaleria & Mexican Deli

 While munching down the odd taco and burrito is nice and all, if you want the real deal, Dulwich Hill’s Tamaleria & Mexican Deli is where it’s at.
-Headed up by Rosa Cienfuegos, what once started as a homesick foodie's pop-up venture has now escalated into a full-blown one-stop-deli for all of the most authentic Mexican essentials.
+Headed up by Rosa Cienfuegos, what once started as a homesick foodie's pop-up venture has now escalated into a one-stop-deli for authentic Mexican essentials.
 Here, you’ll be loading up on chilli, tortillas, spices, antojitos, and frozen Mex meals.
 If you’re after ready-to-eat food, then you have to go for Cienfuegos' famous hot tamales ($9).
 Still hungry?
 You can also feast on empanadas, street tacos, and nachos for a steal.

 And in good news for inner-city dwellers, sibling venue Itacate in Redfern is also dishing up A-class Mexican fare without the hefty price tag.
 Result!

-Ever thought, who needs a knife and fork when it comes to tackling a perfect slab of chicken schnitzel?
+Who needs a knife and fork when it comes to tackling a perfect slab of chicken schnitzel?
 That's pretty much the idea at Tawainese takeaway joint Hot Star.
 Here, the main event is essentially a crumbed chicken steak that's fried to order and served up hot in a paper bag.
 It's crunchy, juicy, delicious, and only $10.50.
 Hot Star is also open late, making this our number one late-night cheap feast.

 Harvey’s Hot Sandwiches